September 13 & 14, 2025 | Saturday 10am-10:30pm; Sunday 10am-6:30pm

 Gain wonderful knowledge and hands-on experience with ancient weapons and battle skills.
 SHFT members perform demos all weekend long, giving presentations and letting guests join in as well.

 Spangler Forge is a true blacksmith shop: no power hammers, hydraulic presses, or propane forges.
-They combine traditional hand-forging techniques with modern metallurgy to create unique and lasting pieces.
+Their popular showcases combine traditional hand-forging techniques with modern metallurgy, creating unique and lasting pieces.
 Human spirit meets hot iron, just like it has for thousands of years.

 The tree's origins come from old Celtic traditions; variations include Fairy, May, and Votive Trees.
 Visitors add wishes (or prayers) as offerings to saints, deities or wee folk.
 At weekend's end they are ceremoniously sent to the heavens, where we hope many receive help in coming true!

-The history and pride of the Scottish people thrives in the descendants of the original families of Scotland and Ireland, known as Clans.
+The history and pride of many Celtic people thrives in the descendants of the original families of Scotland and Ireland, known as Clans.
 They honor their ancestors by celebrating the traditions and heritage that have held their families together for generations.
 A visit is highly recommended, as the living history of Clan Village cannot be missed.

 Celebrating history and heritage of the Celts is a priority for the Niagara Celtic Heritage Festival.
 The Celtic College hosts a series of cultural classes and lectures designed to educate and enlighten you.
 Here's your chance to learn first-hand about bagpipes, Celtic poetry, genealogy and more- new topics every year.
 Make sure your visit includes one or more of these FREE classes!